tgracchus-zz/assetuploader/README.md

 ## S3 schema
 Before explaining the actual endpoints it´s worth explaining the s3chema used in the app.

 bucket:
-  -> metadata/{assetId}
   -> temp/{assetId}
   -> uploaded/{assetId}

+Theres two reasons for this schema:
-The main reason to separate the temp and the uploaded is to prevent the user to use the presigned put url for a get, since the only difference between both requests is the method.
+1. Prevent the user to use the presigned put url for a get before it´s marked as uploaded, since the only difference between both requests is the method.
+2. Prevent the user to overwrite the files marked as uploaded

+So, this is the usual flow:
-* Post /assets/{assetId} => metadata file is created inside metadata/{assetId}
-  the presigned url points to temp/, so the file will be uploaded to /temp.
+* Post /assets/{assetId} => placeholder file is created inside uploaded/{assetId} with url expiration time The presigned url points to /temp, so the file will be uploaded to /temp.

-* Put /assets/{assetId} =>  metata file is check for uploaded status.
+* Put /assets/{assetId} =>  placeholder file is check for uploaded status.
+  * If uploaded => trow an error, already uploaded
-  * If not uploaded schedule a job which will copy de temp/{assetId} to uploaded/{assetId} and finally mark the metadata file as uploaded.
+  * If not uploaded => schedule a job, to be executed after url expiration, using the url expiration time in the placeholder.
+That job will copy the temp/{assetId} to uploaded/{assetId} and update tags to mark it as uploaded.
-  *  If job is expired, execute it now, otherwise, schedule it
-  * If uploaded: trow an error

 * When get /assets/{assetId} is called the metata file is check for uploaded status.
-  * If not uploaded: generate the presigned url pointing to the uploaded/{assetId} file
+  * If uploaded: generate the presigned url pointing to the uploaded/{assetId} file
-  * If uploaded: trow an error
+  * If not uploaded: trow an error

 Note: